hbroek/reken/documentation/developer-guide/chapter-2.md

 </script>
 ```

 When you load this web page in your browser, the Reken library will output its version number to the browser's console.
-This confirms that Reken is correctly included and available for use in your project.
+This confirms that Reken is correctly included and available for your project.

 ## 2.4 Browser Support